julianthome/joanaudit/README.md

     }]
 }
 ```

 # Installation and Usage

-The tool is a single, self-contained jar-File that can be executed from the
+The tool is a single, self-contained `jar` file that can be executed from the
 command line.

 If you would like to try JoanAudit, please have a look the `Dockerfile` in the